2018 Forum for Directors of Luxembourg Credit Institutions

 He was in charge of the AQR review for Luxembourg and is member of the KPMG AQR European tasks force.

 Prior to his nomination as Director General of the CSSF, Claude Marx was the CEO of Lombard International Assurance S.A., the largest unit-linked life insurance company, owned by Blackstone Tactical Opportunities.
 He was also Chairman of the Board of Lombard Intermediation Services S.A.
 Claude was with Lombard for 4 years.

 Claude is a lawyer by training, he holds a Master of Laws Degree from the University of Paris and a Master of Laws in International Business Law from the University of London.
 He was admitted to the Luxembourg bar as Avocat à la Cour in 1990.

-Michael Schweiger leads the regulatory team at Loyens & Loeff Luxembourg and is a member of the banking and finance group.
+Michael Schweiger is a partner at Loyens & Loeff Luxembourg where he leads the financial regulatory practice.
 He provides clients with strategic banking, regulatory, and corporate governance advice.

 Prior to joining the firm, Michael spent over a decade at Royal Bank of Canada’s European subsidiary in Luxembourg where he was a member of the Executive Committee with direct accountability to the European Central Bank.
 He led a team with responsibility for all legal matters in Continental Europe and the Channel Islands.